yeaeunni/yeaeunni.github.io/_pages/about.md

 Hello!
 I'm a PhD candidate in Information Sciences at the University of Illinois at Urbana-Champaign (UIUC), where I'm advised by
 [Nigel Bosch](https://pnigel.com/) and [Jana Diesner](https://www.gov.sot.tum.de/hcc/home/).
 Prior to starting my PhD, I completed my B.S. in Mathematics and Statistics at UIUC.

+I study how we can leverage AI to help people become better self-regulated learners, such as by developing the ability to think critically about their own learning process and applying metacognitive strategies.

+I approach this work through three complementary research goals:

+1. Modeling self-regulated learning in computer-based learning environments using learning analytics

+2. Designing and developing explainable AI systems to support self-regulated learning

+3. Assessing the fairness of these AI systems, particularly for underserved learners (e.g., individuals diagnosed with ADHD).